-The majority of this week’s episode of Trigun Stampede, “Humanity,” offers all that’s made the series such a singular creation.
+The majority of Trigun Stampede Episode 10, “Humanity,” offers all that’s made the series such a singular creation.
 Vash and Wolfwood’s escapades deliver on their comedic, at-odds dynamic, further illuminating the two and their motivations.
-We’re given further backstory into Vash’s troubled past which has led him to be the well-intentioned, if naive, pacifist he is, his body a diary of physical reminders of where and when he’s suffered at the hands of whatever peace he’s trying to protect.
-The visuals, as always, are immaculate but the landscape of their latest base, JuLai, allows even greater detail and vibrancy compared to the often stark endlessness of Nomans Land’s deserts.
-And that final standoff between Vash and Knives?
-Like the floor beneath our protagonist, our stomachs drop with the last note of the sequence.
+We’re given further backstory into Vash’s troubled past, which has led him to be the well-intentioned, if naive, pacifist he is, his body a diary of physical reminders of where and when he’s suffered at the hands of whatever peace he’s trying to protect.

-Two episodes remain and with the ending, this week that gave way in a rush of breathlessness as our hero ran out of time – the hourglass styling in the opening credits feeling increasingly clever – there’s increased anticipation for what follows.
-Studio Orange has created a beautiful and dense world with layers of understanding and questions of morality that align themselves with the ponderings of the studio’s other ventures through Beastars and Land of Lustrous.
-There’s no denying the eagerness in finding out how all of this does or doesn’t resolve itself, but the true thrill comes in awaiting being able to soak in the actualized melancholy and soft horrors of the story, visualized through animation that’s as delicate in its particulars as it is bombastic in its epic staging.
+Two episodes remain, and with the ending, this week that gave way in a rush of breathlessness as our hero ran out of time – the hourglass styling in the opening credits feeling increasingly clever – there’s increased anticipation for what follows.
+Studio Orange has created a beautiful, dense world with layers of understanding and questions of morality that align with the ponderings of the studio’s other ventures, such as Beastars and Land of Lustrous.

 Featured Image Courtesy of Crunchyroll/Studio Orange